thisisamardeep/portfolio/_posts/2021-10-07-static-cast-is-not-compile-time.md

 So we just convert from float to int using the conversion instruction cvttss2si and place it in eax.

-Then we move to rbp-8 location since we have 2 local variables ..  f and i ..so we compiler uses offsets to
+Then we move to rbp-8 location since we have 2 local variables ..  f and i ..so assembly uses offsets to

 track the location of these variables.